Fair Dealing

 6.2 Training and Supervising Representatives

-7.1 Outcome 4: Customers Receive Clear, Relevant and Timely Information to Make Informed Financial Decisions
+7.1 Outcome 4: Customers Receive Clear, Relevant and Timely Information to Accurately Represent the Products and Services Offered and Delivered

 7.2 Presenting Information about the Product